SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 No-Penalty CDs

 Most no-penalty CD terms are from 10 months to 17 months.
-Although some banks offer a 36-month term.
+However, some banks offer a 36-month term.

 The rates are not as attractive as a term CD, and you should consider locking your money if you’re confident you won’t need to tap it.
 But if there’s a reasonable possibility that you will need the funds, consider this option or stick with a high-yield savings account for peace of mind.

-The only potential fee is an early redemption penalty for term CDs if you withdraw your funds before the CD maturity date – this is true at any bank.
-You can avoid this by opening a savings account or no penalty CD.
+The only potential fee is an early redemption penalty for term CDs if you withdraw your funds before the CD maturity date – this is true at any bank that offers CDs.
+You can avoid this by opening a savings account or a no penalty CD.

-While you won’t pay a fee, SaveBetter makes money by collecting marketing fees from partner banks and credit unions.
-But since you often can get a higher interest rate than going to the bank directly, it’s a win win.
+While you won’t pay a fee, Raisin makes money by collecting marketing fees from partner banks and credit unions.
+But it’s a win since you often can get a higher interest rate than going to the bank directly.

 These institutions typically provide brick-and-mortar banking services to personal and business accounts.
-Membership is open nationwide thanks to the SaveBetter relationship to improve your banking needs.
+Thanks to the Raisin relationship, membership is open nationwide to improve your banking needs.

 If you like chasing yield and shifting your funds to the bank with the highest interest rate, this streamlined approach can make it easier to manage your accounts.